kkmzero/isampp/docs/manual.md

 File:   i_vehhealth.inc
 ```

-Vehicle Health configurations are included as macro defines with prefix *VEH_HEALTH* followed by the desired pre-defined identifier.
+Vehicle Health configurations are included as macro defines with prefix *VEH_HEALTH*.
 These values are only related to engine condition and do not change visual damage of vehicle model.
-You can test this in ISAMPP sandbox gamemode with command **/setvehiclehealth [ID]** while being in any vehicle.
+You can test this in sandbox gamemode with command **/setvehiclehealth [ID]** while being in any vehicle.
 </br></br>

 | Identifier                | Value | Description                         |